Graduate Student Policies

 Non-music majors and part-time students may seek approval from the School of Music office to reserve time in a practice room.

 Practice rooms are available on a first-come, first-served basis for all times not reserved through the Operations Office.
 This applies to non-majors, part-time students, and music majors wishing to utilize more than their reserved time.

 All practice room usage is subject to restriction by building operating hours.

 Probation and Dismissal for Academic Reasons

-Students must meet or exceed the grade point of 3.0.
+Students must meet or exceed the grade point average of 3.0.
 Students who do not meet the requirement will receive a letter of warning stating the terms of probation.
 If these terms are not met in the prescribed time, the student’s enrollment in the music program will be discontinued.
 For further clarification refer to the “Manual for Graduate Students in the School of Music…”